organisciak/dissertation/document/2_litreview.md

 Human Computation, then, refers to utilizing humans for operations that computers simply are not capable of performed yet.

 By this definition, much human computation aligns with crowdsourcing, but large swaths of crowdsourcing are not relevant to human computation.
-For example, the types of large creative crowdsourcing projects like t-shirt design website Threadless and online encyclopedia Wikipedia are not human computation.
+For example, the types of large creative crowdsourcing projects like T-shirt design website Threadless and online encyclopedia Wikipedia are not human computation.
 Inversely, human computation does not have to sustained by self-selected workers; a more traditionally hired closed system can suffice [@law_human_2011].

 ### Open-Source